-And now the right is gnashing its teeth because, after giving up so much liberty in exchange for safety, the left is laughing at it and refusing to deliver the goods.
+And now the right is gnashing its teeth because, after giving up so much liberty in exchange for safety, the left is laughing at it and refusing to deliver any safety.
 Since people on the right have forgotten how to engage in confrontational politics – even when, like President Trump, they are holding important offices – they can’t actually do anything to hold the left to its end of the bargain.
 That the deal is being broken for such a stupid reason – all cops are bastards and all statues are racist – just rubs salt in the wound.

 Now, I ought to make it clear that I, personally, don’t think that immediate revolutionary violence would have been the right answer to all of the abuses of power that I listed a few paragraphs up.
 Nor do I think that the right is in a good position to have a revolution – violent or otherwise – today.
-What people have got to understand is that violence is only the top of a whole pyramid of risky, disruptive, and otherwise confrontational acts that people have got to engage in from time to time to in order to win or maintain their freedoms.
+What people have got to understand is that violence is only the top of a whole pyramid of risky, disruptive, and otherwise confrontational acts that people need to engage in from time to time to in order to win or maintain their freedoms.

-The participants in the Boston Tea Party, for instance, never caused bodily injury to anyone, and they were careful to harm no property other than the tea they were dumping in the harbor.
+The participants in the Boston Tea Party, for instance, never caused bodily injury to anyone, and they were careful to harm no property other than the tea they were dumping into the harbor.
 It was when Parliament overreacted to this very limited action, by suspending the Massachusetts legislature and closing the Port of Boston to the innocent and the guilty alike, that violence became a necessity in the eyes of most of Massachusetts’ colonists.

 After independence was won, the new nation faced its first constitutional crisis with the Alien and Sedition Acts.
 Basically, what happened was that Congress passed a law which made it illegal to criticize the government.
-The state legislatures of Virginia and Kentucky then passed unanimous resolutions stating that the Sedition Act was unconstitutional, and absolving their citizens of the duty to obey it.
+The state legislatures of Virginia and Kentucky then passed resolutions stating that the Sedition Act was unconstitutional, and absolving their citizens of the duty to obey it.
 Was this a risky move?
 You bet.
 Colonial legislatures had been dissolved for defying Parliament just a few decades earlier.

-But it worked – most Americans sided with Virginia and Kentucky and saw the new law as illegitimate; most printers refused to obey it; many printers who got charged with sedition were acquitted by sympathetic juries, and one who wasn't – Matthew Lyon – ended up as the only American elected to Congress while in jail.
+But it worked – most Americans sided with Virginia and Kentucky and saw the Sedition Act as illegitimate; most printers refused to obey it; many printers who got charged with sedition were acquitted by sympathetic juries, and one who wasn't – Matthew Lyon – ended up as the only American elected to Congress while in jail.
 Fairly soon, the Sedition act was gone and the men responsible for it had been voted out of office.

 The story continues in much the same vein.
 As America began its westward growth, thousands of abolitionists risked imprisonment to defy the fugitive slave laws long before their views prevailed in the corridors of power.
-In 1857, it was Benjamin Curtis’ surprising willingness to give up one of the highest offices in the land - by resigning from the Supreme Court in protest of the Dred Scott decision - that undermined that decision's legitimacy to a degree that has never been seen since.
+In 1857, it was Benjamin Curtis’ surprising willingness to give up one of the highest offices in the land – by resigning from the Supreme Court in protest of the Dred Scott decision – that undermined that decision's legitimacy to a degree that has never been seen with any Supreme Court decision since.